 4. Run a Virtual Walkathon or Physical Challenge

-Virtual walkathons, runs, and other physical challenges are some of the most popular fundraising events we've been seeing on CauseVox this fall.
+Virtual walkathons, runs, and other physical challenges are some of the most popular fundraising events we've seen on CauseVox.

 We see that these types of virtual activity challenges get people engaged more than the typical event — your supporters aren't just giving to you, they're participating in something for the cause.